SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

 - Hold `SAVE` + Press `RECORD` while Playback and Record are disabled to launch the export process
 - When the export is finished, a dialog will appear on the display that tells you that the export process has finished.
 Press `SELECT`, `BACK` or any `PAD` on the grid to exit the dialog.
-- Note 1: Tracks are exported without Master (Song) FX applied
+- Note 1: Master (Song) FX are excluded from the export by default (but can be included - see below)
 - Note 2: MIDI and CV Instruments and Clips are excluded from the export
 - Note 3: Instruments and Clips that are `EMPTY` (e.g. they have no Notes or Audio Files) are excluded from the export
 - Note 4: In Arranger View, any Instruments that are `MUTED` are excluded from the export